FOOD ALLERGY TESTING WIMBLEDON

 There are few questions asked by parents before the tests, we have tried to detail a few before you bring your little one into the practice.

 IgG testing is a live blood test; this means the blood does not need to be centrifuged and will be done via a pinprick.
-While we don't need much blood children who are dehydrated can take some time to get enough blood to get to the lab.
-Depending on child this may be done of thumb or big toe.
+While we don't need much blood, children who are dehydrated can take some time to get enough blood to get to the lab.
+Depending on child this may be done on thumb or big toe.

-Your partner/ child's father or mother is more than welcome, due to COVID pandemic as your the same household (if your households are different please let us know).
+Your partner/ child's father or mother is more than welcome, Regarding COVID pandemic as your the same household (if your households are different please let us know) this is still the case.
+But least possible human traffic in the clinic is preferable.

 Please note multiple people in the room can increase a stress event in kids, particularly when brothers and sisters are crammed into a treatment room and focusing on the child's reaction.